 While mortgage lenders understandably tightened up their credit criteria in the wake of the housing crisis, saving for a new home has since become easier.
 Both Fannie Mae and Freddie Mac now buy mortgages with down payments as low as 3% of the purchase price, a big drop from the old 5% minimum.

-Even though conforming loans are now easier to qualify for because down payment requirements have been reduced, it’s still better to put as much money down as you can — the bigger your down payment, the lower your monthly mortgage payment will be.
+While it’s easier to qualify for a conforming loan when down payment requirements have been reduced, it’s still better to put as much money down as you can — the bigger your down payment, the lower your monthly mortgage payment will be.
 And even 3% of a $300,000 home is a pretty big chunk of change.
 Plus, there’s the matter of saving not only for a down payment but also for closing costs and a reserve fund for the inevitable repairs and other expenses that come with home ownership.